Pay just $7.50 for postage

 This easy gluten free fruit cobbler recipe is one everyone should have in their gluten free recipe box.

-In fact, this recipe has been in my family for generations without alteration, except by me to make it gluten free.
+In fact, this recipe has been in my family for generations without alteration, except by me to make it gluten free, which was about the easiest switcheroo you could imagine, since all I did was sub in my gfJules Flour for wheat flour.

 Use any fruit combo you like and you can serve this recipe multiple times a week without risking boredom (I might have tried that once or twice!).
 Peaches, mixed berries, strawberry-rhubarb, cherries, plum … there’s no end to the combinations.